 Lightweight reporting, no report builder

-The genuinely useful part is that this gives you targeted reporting without any of the complexity normally attached to it.
+The genuinely useful part is that this gives you targeted reporting without the complexity.
 There’s no report designer to learn and no query language to write.
 You build a simple rule on a field, and the inventory immediately shows the matching assets — a live, filtered view you can then act on, export, or hand to whoever needs it.

 In practice it’s just a few steps: